Employment Law

 Ohio's Whistleblower Statute (R.C.
 4113.52)

 Ohio's whistleblower law protects employees who report violations of law to government authorities, but it has unusually strict procedural requirements.
-To preserve a claim, you generally must report internally first, in writing, and give the employer a 24-hour cure period before reporting externally.
-Failing those technical requirements can be fatal to a claim, which is why early advice matters.
+The statute coexists with a common-law cause of action for wrongful discharge in violation of public policy, and plaintiffs often pursue both in parallel.
+Failing the statute's procedural requirements can be fatal not only to the statutory claim but, in some cases, to the parallel public-policy claim as well, which is why early advice matters.

 Common Questions